The Fairness-Accuracy Pareto Front: Related work

-On the other hand, post-processing techniques directly operate on the classifier output and are amenable to any classifier.
-The technique in \citet{Hardt2016} for instance seeks to learn a monotone transformation of the classifier output to enforce demographic parity or equalised odds, two standard definitions of fairness.
+Let us now briefly review those works in algorithm fairness that are concerned with correcting the bias of machine learning algorithms.
+These methods are set apart according to the stage in which intervention is taken.
+The first class of methods attempts to remove bias from the input data itself.
+These methods rest on the premise that once proper preprocessing is accomplished, any classifier can be used to produce subsequently fair predictions \citep{Kamiran2012,Feldman2015,Calmon2017, Johndrow2019}.
+On the other hand, post-processing techniques directly operate on the classifier output and are, in principle, amenable to any classifier.
+The technique in \citet{Hardt2016} for instance seeks to learn a monotone transformation of the classifier output to enforce demographic parity or equalized odds, two standard definitions of fairness that we will review in Section \ref{sec:fairness}.

 The third type of algorithmic fairness methods directly intervenes during training.
-Generally speaking, these train-time methods add the fairness criterion as a regularisation term to the main objective of minimising predictive error \citep{Calders2010,Kamishima2011, Zafar2017AISTATS,Zafar2017WWW,Zafar2017NIPS,Bechavod2017,Agarwal2018,Narasimhan2018}.
+Generally speaking, these train-time methods add the fairness criterion as a regularization term to the main objective of minimizing predictive error \citep{Calders2010,Kamishima2011, Zafar2017AISTATS,Zafar2017WWW,Zafar2017NIPS,Bechavod2017,Agarwal2018,Narasimhan2018}.
+While early works of this type \citep{Berk2017,Zafar2017WWW,Bechavod2017} focused on simple machine learning algorithms such as logistic regression, more recent work \citep{Beutel2017,Wadsworth2018,Madras2018,ManishaGujar2018} can handle more complex models such as neural networks.

-Also popular among train-time methods is the idea of using adversarial learning to enforce fairness.
-Typically, there is a main classifier which is engaged in a game with an adversary that tries to predict the sensitive attribute from the output of the predictor \citep{Ganin2016,Beutel2017,Louppe2017,Wadsworth2018, Zhang2018}.

-The proposed methodology is most similar to the train-time methods although its goal is distinctly different.
-Rather than viewing fairness as a regularising term to the prediction accuracy objective, fairness is regarded as an objective of equal interest.
-We are interested in obtaining an array of learning parameters for which the algorithm traverses the fairness-accuracy space from the low-accuracy-high-fairness corner to the high-accuracy-low-fairness corner.
+The proposed work also intervenes at train time.
+It appears to be the first in the algorithmic fairness literature to advocate for the important role that Pareto optimality should play, considering that fairness and accuracy are competing objectives of interest.
+Many methods do not consider the trade-off curve or when they do, they do not use proper techniques to recover Pareto optimal points in the fairness-accuracy space.